Please scroll down for the catalogue, but please be sure to read the below carefully first!

 An Irish variety of great beauty, Scarlet Crofton bears brightly marbled red and orange skin.
 Its flavour is lively and refreshing, with a good balance of sweetness and acidity.
 It stores moderately well, offering fresh eating into winter.

-St Edmunds Russet – One available on MM106, Five available on MM116
+St Edmunds Russet – Three available on MM116

-A russetted dessert apple raised in Suffolk in the 19th century.
+A russetted dessert apple raised in the 19th century.
 Its fruit is small to medium, with rich, aromatic flesh and a sweet, nutty flavour.
 It stores moderately well, developing complexity after picking.
 A much-admired russet, valued for flavour.
+Partially self-fertile.

 Vitgylling - Just one on MM106